 Other developers are shifting from apartments to townhouses or other types of buildings that are subject to different tax laws.

-Some brokers argue that the 421-a regulation will not effect the luxury market as much as the rest of the New York apartment market, because the size of the tax abatement is comparatively small, relative to the overall value of the homes.
+Some brokers argue that the 421-a regulation will not affect the luxury market as much as the rest of the New York apartment market, because the size of the tax abatement is comparatively small, relative to the overall value of the homes.

 What is certain, however, is that with the new regulatory changes and the changes in the market over the past six months, the end of June marks the beginning of a decidedly new era in the Manhattan real estate market.